Imetomi/TinY-ANN/README.md

 ## Usage

-It is very easy to use this library in C. The hard job is done by the prewritten functions, you only have to deal with creating and training the network.
+It is relatively easy to use this library in C, just don't forget to free up the allocated memory.
+The hard job is done by the prewritten functions, you only have to deal with creating and training the network.

 ```C